 OUR COMMITMENT TO ADVANCING THERAPIES FOR CNS DISORDERS IS REFLECTED IN THE BREADTH OF OUR PIPELINE

 Today with over 1 billion people affected by neurological disorders, there is a significant unmet need to discover and develop new medicines for patients with central nervous system (CNS) disorders.
 In our attempt to meet this urgent need, Upsher-Smith will commit significant resources to develop novel drugs and innovative new treatments for patients.
-Our lead compounds are focused on epilepsy but we will investigate potential treatments for Parkinson’s disease, cognition, neuropathic pain, neuroinflammation, and obesity.
+Part of this commitment is the funding of our drug discovery research facility, Proximagen, Ltd., in Cambridge, U.K.

 At Upsher-Smith, we are proud of our heritage of providing the right products to make people’s lives better.
 We began in 1919 as a US company in Minnesota and we remain a US company with our manufacturing headquarters located in Plymouth, Minnesota.
 On a local level, we have a strong history of impactful work and charitable contributions.
 Our employees participate in walkathons, fundraisers, and internal education programs to create a better awareness of medical conditions affecting our friends and neighbors.
 We view these activities as a privilege rather than a service.